 The Company may choose to retain a portion of ICTI in an amount less than that which would trigger U.S. federal income tax liability under Subchapter M of the Code; however, the Company may be liable for 4% excise tax on a portion of such income unless it timely distributes at least 98.2% of its ICTI to its stockholders.
 Excise tax liability is recognized when the Company determines its distributions from current year ICTI are less than 98.2% of its estimated current year annual ICTI, as defined in the Code.

 The Company evaluates tax positions taken in the course of preparing its tax returns to determine whether they are "more-likely-than-not" to be sustained by the applicable tax authority.
 Tax benefits of positions not deemed to meet the more-likely-than-not threshold could result in greater and undistributed ICTI, income and excise tax expense, and, if involving multiple years, a re-assessment of the Company's RIC status.
 GAAP requires recognition of accrued interest and penalties related to uncertain tax benefits as income tax expense.
-There were no uncertain income tax positions at October 31, 2019.
+There were no uncertain income tax positions at October 31, 2020.

 Distributions: Distributions to stockholders are recorded on the applicable record date.
-The timing of monthly distributions as well as the amount to be paid out as a distribution is determined by the Board each quarter.
+The amount, timing and form of distributions is determined by the Board each quarter.
 Net realized capital gains, if any, are distributed at least annually, although the Company may decide to retain such capital gains for investment.
-Distributions paid in excess of taxable net investment income and net realized gains are considered returns of capital to stockholders.
+Distributions paid in excess of taxable net investment income and net realized gains are generally considered returns of capital to stockholders.

-Net investment income determined accordance with tax regulations may differ from net investment income for financial reporting purposes.
+Net investment income determined in accordance with tax regulations may differ from net investment income for financial reporting purposes.
 Differences may be permanent or temporary.
 Permanent differences result in a reclassification between capital accounts.
 Additionally, certain short-term capital gains may be reported as ordinary income.
-Distributions paid in excess of taxable net investment income and net realized gains are considered returns of capital to stockholders.
 Distributions paid by the Company in accordance with RIC requirements are subject to re-characterization for tax purposes.